-But no, in fact it’s not a joke – very far from it – which fact is acknowledged by the dedication the medical and psychiatric profession has devoted to treating it.
-Early biological treatments, consisting of medication used to retard oral gas expulsion and encourage voice-free, ahem, bottom-end release, have now, after decades of research, thankfully lost favour to approaches that finally admit the role the mind has to play in finding flight on the winds of liberty.
+In the early days you took drugs for it: medication which forced digestive gas downwards for bottom-end issue. have now, after decades of research, thankfully lost favour to approaches that finally admit the role the mind has to play in finding flight on the winds of liberty.
 CBT-based mindfulness procedures can now, by themselves, be used to train the body to reroute gas safely downwards.

 Dinner at Bellini’s

 And yet, even these more enlightened approaches are hit and miss i.e. we need to do more.
 David Ennsenadi (above), diagnosed with the condition in his mid-twenties, thinks he knows what that ‘more’ should be.
-Inspired by the new generation of activists for social change, increasingly successful at silencing the most unpleasant voices on UK and US university campuses, David wants the voices in his burps similarly met with formal recognition and opposition.
+Inspired by the no-platforming movement on university campuses, David wants the voices in his burps similarly met with opposition.
 Speaking to me over skype David outlined his logic:

 ‘If we can devise legislation to formally deny the legitimacy of the horrible ideas I hear (after lunch and breakfast most often), it would I think go a long way to defeating those voices.’

 How can we do that?